openebs-archive/maya/demo/README.md

-# Nomad setup
+# Programmable Maya demo setup

 This is an adaptation of [this link](http://rick-hightower.blogspot.in/2016/02/setting-up-nomad-and-consul-in-ec2.html)

-However, this is a much more programmable version of above blog.

-## Environment variables

-You can set your custom environment values while calling vagrant up !!
+You can create your custom demo environment while calling vagrant up !!

 ```bash
 # e.g. If you want to run 1 Server & 3 Clients then run below: